 Attractions in the district include the new public square which is a great spot for families to hang out in as it is right next to the zoo and the lush botanic gardens.
 Accommodation in the area is often well designed and ranges from large, well established waterside hotels, to modern design based guesthouses.

-Hyatt Regency Amsterdam Hotel – This iteration of the Hyatt in Amsterdam is design-oriented.
-A definitive slice of 5-star luxury, there are large, comfortable spaces for guests to enjoy, all decorated with swish furnishings and stylish color palettes.
-Amenities include a gym, a terrace, and a bar.
-The rooms are exquisitely elegant and boast large, modern paintings, good views, and cool, contemporary furniture.
-The Dutch National Opera and Ballet, as well as the Heineken Experience, are very close by.
+- Hyatt Regency Amsterdam Hotel – A definitive slice of 5-star luxury, there are large, comfortable spaces for guests to enjoy, all decorated with swish furnishings and stylish color palettes.

-Hotel V Fizeaustraat – With eclectic, retro furniture, beautiful wooden floors, and clean, fashionable aesthetics, this hotel lives by the motto “from Amsterdam with love.”
+- Hotel V Fizeaustraat – Amsterdam with love.”
 With a whole lot of heart, guests can really enjoy their stay in the city.
 There’s a lively lobby area at this chic 4-star hotel, plus a restaurant, a bar, and a sun terrace.
 You can hire bikes to explore the city like a true Amsterdammer.

 Oud West